-Founded in 1976, CGI Inc. ("CGI") is among the largest independent IT and business consulting services organisations in the world.
-With 76,000 consultants and other professionals across the globe, CGI delivers an end-to-end portfolio of capabilities, from strategic IT and business consulting to systems integration, managed IT and business process services and intellectual property solutions.
-CGI works with clients through a local relationship model complemented by a global delivery network that helps clients digitally transform their organizations and accelerate results.
+Founded in 1976, CGI Inc. ('CGI') is among the largest independent IT and business consulting services organisations in the world.
+With 82,000 consultants and other professionals across the globe, CGI delivers an end-to-end portfolio of capabilities, from strategic IT and business consulting to systems integration, managed IT and business process services and intellectual property solutions.
+CGI works with clients through a local relationship model complemented by a global delivery network that helps clients digitally transform their organisations and accelerate results.

-CGI IT UK Limited ("CGI UK") is part of the CGI group of companies.
+CGI IT UK Limited ('CGI UK') is part of the CGI group of companies.
 We are a major employer working in offices across the UK with around 5,500 employees.
-Most of the suppliers used to procure products and services for CGI UK and its clients are UK-based organisations, which account for 89% of supplier spend.
-8% of spend is associated with suppliers based in the European Union, 2% in North America and less than 1% of suppliers based in other countries.
-The top five categories of CGI UK procurement spend include Professional Services (41.6%), IT Products and Services (28.5%), HR Services (10.6%), Facilities Management (8.7%) and Marketing (7.8%).
+Most of the suppliers used to procure products and services for CGI UK and its clients are UK-based organisations, which account for 88% of supplier spend.
+Of the remaining, 8% of spend is associated with suppliers based in the European Union, 3% in North America and less than 1% of suppliers based in other countries.
+The top five categories of CGI UK procurement spend include IT Products and Services (40.2%), Professional Services (26.9%), Telecommunications (12.4%), Facilities Management (7.4%) and HR Services (4.4%).

-About our fifth Modern Slavery Statement
+About our sixth Modern Slavery Statement

-This statement is published pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes CGI UK's fifth Modern Slavery and Human Trafficking Statement, for the 2020 financial year (1 October 2019-30 September 2020).
+This statement is published pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes CGI UK's fifth Modern Slavery and Human Trafficking Statement, for the 2021 financial year (1 October 2020-30 September 2021).

 This statement reflects our established commitment to providing safe and fair working conditions for all our employees.
 It also reflects the way in which we work with our suppliers to ensure socially responsible and ethical business practices are embedded throughout our organisation and beyond.
-This reporting period saw the beginning and continuation of the Covid-19 pandemic.
-We are aware of government guidance that